 Sydney is one of the world’s hotspots for seeing in the new year.
-But with over a million people flocking to Australia’s capital for the show every December, and prime viewing points priced at hundreds of Aussie dollars, it can be tough to find somewhere to see the show without spending a fortune.
-Mrs Macquarie’s Chair is one of the best low-cost vantage points for seeing the Sydney NYE showcase.
+But with over a million people flocking to Australia’s capital for the show every December, and prime viewing points priced at hundreds of Aussie dollars, it can be tough to find somewhere to see the show without having to pay for it.
+Mrs Macquarie’s Chair is one of the best free vantage points for seeing the Sydney NYE showcase.
 In this article, I’ll lay out some essential tips for how to make the most of the Mrs Macquarie’s Chair NYE experience.

 This site contains links to travel services we recommend, from which we may make commission at no extra cost to you.